QCDIS/NaaVRE-website/Readiness-level-framework.md

 or researchers from other institutions.

 #### Setting up a new lab
-The following should be done from the start of the creation of a new virtual lab:
+A new NaaVRE virtual lab can start with the creation of a new data processing, data analysis or simulation tool or with the migration of a legacy tool.
+In both cases we recommend to start off by doing the following:
 - Store the codebase on a repository with version control (e.g. git).
   - Make sure personal tokens for APIs do not end up in version control.
 ToDo Vlic: Guideline for secret management https://github.com/QCDIS/projects_overview/issues/276
 - Choose a license for the virtual lab.
 We recommend using the [Apache license 2.0](https://choosealicense.com/licenses/apache-2.0/) if this is compatible with the other packages and software you use in the virtual lab.
 If the Apache License 2.0 does not suit your need, you can pick your own license, see https://choosealicense.com/ .